keith-taylor/MKdocs/README.md

               paths: [/home/my_name/my_code/MKdocs]
     ```

-    It looks like MKDocs couldn't find the files (I checked the folder layout and ille locations).
+    It looks like MKDocs couldn't find the files (I checked the folder layout and file locations).